huazzers/desma127/docs/how-to-submit.md

 **<u>Before class on the day of the project deadline</u>**

-The following items should be handed in through the project submission form **before class starts**:
+Make an project page on [**itch.io**](https://itch.io/) for your project assignment (you'll need to make an itch.io account if you don't have one.)

+After signing into your account, expand the dropdown menu next to your username on the top-right corner > click **"Upload new project"**.

+Under "Pricing", click the first option (**$0 or Donate**) or the last option (**No payments**).

+Your itch page should contain the following items:

 > - **Project Title**
+> - Under "Description":
 >     - **Project Statement** -- can be descriptive of the piece, but should mostly focus on your motivation for making it.
 >     - **Instructions for interactivity** -- which buttons do I press?
+> - Under "Uploads":
 >     - **Project build for WINDOWS**, zipped with the folder and .dll file that Unity will export along with the .exe file.
-> - **Exported Unity package**, with the file extension (.unitypackage).
+>     - **Exported Unity package** containing all your project scenes and assets, with the file extension (.unitypackage).

+At the end of your project page, set the visibility at the end to be **"Public"**, i.e. "Anyone can view the page, you can enable this after you've saved".

+All the above items, including a link to your itch.io page, should also be handed in through the project submission form **before class starts**.

 <br>